SGT LUIS ROSA-VALENTIN

 Mission Accomplished on Sept.
 11, 2009

 A fan of UFC (Ultimate Fighting Championship), SGT Rosa-Valentin enjoys watching the fights both in person and on television.
-He enjoyed sky diving pre-injury and looks forward to obtaining his sky diving certification in the future.
+His other interests include sky diving, and he looks forward to obtaining his sky diving certification in the future.
+Luis is currently in school as a General Fine Arts major at Maryland Institute College of Art, with the plan to earn a master’s degree in art therapy.

-When asked if there was anything he would like to say to those who have made this specially adapted home possible SGT Rosa-Valentin replied, “Freedom is not free… don’t forget the fallen Soldiers and please, don’t forget the Soldiers who return from war.
-Thank you Homes For Our Troops for this gift… this home will give me back my freedom.”
+Luis would like to thank HFOT’s donors and supporters for making his specially adapted custom home possible.
+“Freedom is not free… don’t forget the fallen Soldiers and please, don’t forget the Soldiers who return from war.
+Thank you Homes For Our Troops for this gift… this home has given me back my freedom.”